Questions 61 – 62: Site(s) of tissue with pathologic diagnosis of amyloidosis (check all that apply)

-Indicate if a sensory/motor exam was performed.
-This exam evaluates the neurological status of the recipient and consists of assessing the recipient’s body positioning, involuntary movements, muscle tone, muscle strength, ability to sense pain and light touch, position sense (proprioception), stereognosia (ability to discern an object with eyes closed, such as a coin), graphesthesia (ability to identify number of letter drawn on skin with eyes closed), and extinction (ability to discern multiple simultaneous stimuli).3 If a sensory/motor exam was performed, indicate “yes,” and continue with question 110.
-If “no” or “unknown,” continue with question 111.
+Indicate Yes or No if a sensory / motor exam was performed.
+This exam evaluates the neurological status of the recipient and consists of assessing the recipient’s body positioning, involuntary movements, muscle tone, muscle strength, ability to sense pain and light touch, position sense (proprioception), stereognosia (ability to discern an object with eyes closed, such as a coin), graphesthesia (ability to identify number of letter drawn on skin with eyes closed), and extinction (ability to discern multiple simultaneous stimuli).3 If a sensory / motor exam was not performed or it not known if one was performed, select No or Unknown and continue with question 111.

 3NYU School of Medicine; Russell S, Triola M. The Precise Neurological Exam. available at: http://informatics.med.nyu.edu/modules/pub/neurosurgery/ Accessibility verified April 7, 2013.

-Indicate the results of the sensory/motor exam.
-If the recipient’s sensory/motor exam was within normal limits, select “normal.”
-If it is clinically documented that the sensory/motor exam showed “intact” results, these should be interpreted as “normal.”
-If the recipient displayed neurologic impairment, select “abnormal.”
-Continue with question 111.
+Indicate the results of the sensory / motor exam as Normal or Abnormal.
+If the recipient’s sensory / motor exam was within normal limits, select Normal.
+If it is clinically documented that the sensory/motor exam showed “intact” results, these should be interpreted as Normal.
+If the recipient displayed neurologic impairment, select Abnormal.

-Indicate if the recipient displayed any other evidence of peripheral nerve involvement (other than displayed on sensory/motor examination and nerve biopsy).
-If “yes,” specify the other evidence in question 112 and continue with question 113.
-If “no,” continue with question 113.
+Indicate if the recipient displayed any other evidence of peripheral nerve involvement (other than displayed on sensory / motor examination and nerve biopsy).
+If Yes, specify the other evidence in question 112.
+If No, continue with question 113.

 Examples of other peripheral nerve involvement for amyloidosis include (but are not limited to): carpal tunnel syndrome, painful paresthesias in the legs, etc.